SAP-samples/btp-setup-automator/README.md

 - Setup of your SAP BTP account
 - Entitlement of services
+- Subscription of applications and creation of service instances with api keys
+- Addition of administator users to global account and subaccounts
+- Setup of roles and role collections, assignment of roles collections to users
 - Deployment of complete applications

 In essence it's all about making it easier to get developers quickly onboard on SAP BTP and use of services on SAP BTP.